-Depending upon the source of mineral water, its health benefits, quality, taste, and type vary.
+Depending upon the source of water, its health benefits, quality, taste, and type vary.

 Difference between mineral and regular water

 Tap water contains fewer nutrients than mineral water.
-Mineral water is usually preferred by people: because of its perceived pureness and health benefits.
+It is usually preferred by people: because of its perceived pureness and health benefits.
 There are only a few differences between both types of water.

 On the other hand, mineral water has a high mineral or nutrient content.
-This water comes from natural water sources like springs and underground mineral water tanks.
+It comes from natural sources like springs and underground tanks.
 This water is usually bottled at the source, but to make it safe and healthy: it sometimes undergoes chemical processing.
 This chemical processing involves carbon dioxide treatment and the elimination of harmful and toxic elements.

 Possible health benefits of mineral water

-Here are few potential health benefits of mineral water.
+Here are a few potential health benefits of mineral water.

 Fulfills magnesium deficiency